Cytlan/openbgi/Technical.md

 Pushes the current PC address on the call stack, then pops 1 argument off the stack and jumps to it.

-Can give the following error: "スタック領域が不足していま" ("Insufficient stack space")
+The return address is written to `memptr`, and `memPtr` is incremented by 4.

 #### 0x17 - ret

-Pops an address from the call stack and jumps to it.
+Reads the return address from `memptr - 4` and jumps to that location. `memptr` is decremented by 4.

 #### 0x20 - add